malikshahzaib7238/Chatbot_Project/README.md

 8. **Model Saving**: The trained encoder and decoder models are saved to files and then zipped.

-9. **Inference and Testing**: The code provides a function to test the chatbot by providing a question and receiving a predicted answer.
+9. **Inference using Streamlit**: The user interface is created using Streamlit, a Python library for creating web applications.
+It allows users to input questions and displays the chatbot's responses in a chat-like format.

+## Features

+- User-friendly interface for interacting with the chatbot.
+- Conversational responses generated using sequence-to-sequence models.
+- Conversation history is displayed in a chat-like format.
+- Reset button to clear conversation history.

 ## Requirements

-- Python (tested with version 3.7)
+- Python (tested with version 3.10.12)
-- TensorFlow (tested with version 2.5)
+- TensorFlow (tested with version 2.12.0)

 ## Usage